Pokémon Emerald: Development and promotion

 Pokémon Emerald was developed by Game Freak and published by Nintendo for the Game Boy Advance.
 It was first announced in Coro Coro Magazine.
 It features compatibility with the Nintendo e-Reader and 83 cards launched for Emerald on October 7, 2004.
-This functionality was removed from the English versions.
 It is the third version of Ruby and Sapphire and follows a tradition of third releases, e.g. Pokémon Yellow for Pokémon Red and Blue.
 The wireless adapter was bundled with Japanese copies of Emerald; this was removed from English versions of the game.

 Nintendo has done several promotions related to Emerald.
 Nintendo held a competition for players based on Emerald where players compete to be the "Pokémon Emerald Ultimate Frontier Battle Brain".
 The competition took place in seven areas across the United States and Canada, where 14 finalists, two from each area, competed in Seattle, Washington's Space Needle for a trip for two to the Pokémon Park in Nagoya, Japan.
 People could also enter to win a trip to the Space Needle to watch the competition.
 The competition centered around trivia about characters from Pokémon and their abilities.
 Nintendo also introduced a pre-order program that would give those who pre-ordered the game exclusive access to a Pokémon website, a collector's tin holder, and a guide to the Battle Frontier.
 A limited edition Game Boy Advance SP was released by Nintendo which featured a silhouette of the Pokémon Rayquaza.
 It was distributed by Nintendo in Japan exclusively on their website "Pokémon Trainer Online" and was never released outside of Japan.
 It was featured in the Official Nintendo Magazine's list of rare Pokémon consoles.
 Players who brought their Game Boy Advance with a copy of Emerald and a wireless adapter to Booth 2029 of the 2005 Comic-Con International were given an in-game item called the Mystic Ticket which allows players the opportunity to capture Lugia and Ho-oh.